red-rose06/red-rose06/README.md

 ## Hi, I'm Anannya Patil

-I'm currently focused on backend development, with experience in Python, C, SQL, and Flask.
+I'm currently focused on backend development, with experience in Python, C, C++, SQL, and Flask.
 I’ve also worked on full-stack projects and have some exposure to hardware-based systems, though my primary interest lies in building efficient, well-structured backend systems.

 ### Projects (team-based)
 - **JEE Question Solver (C):** A terminal-based solver for basic entrance-style problems.